darishaansarii/darishaansarii/README.md

 ## 💼 Experience

 ### 🧑‍💻 Frontend Development Intern – EFLEX Software House (Remote)
-- 🚀 Collaborated remotely in a fast-paced software team environment
+- 👩‍💻 Collaborated remotely in a development team environment
-- 🧠 Learned best practices in Git workflows, version control, and clean UI design
+- 🚀 Learned about real-time communication, Git workflow, and project lifecycle
-- 💬 Communicated project progress and resolved bugs alongside professional developers
+- 💻 Focused on writing clean and responsive UI code using HTML/CSS/JS
-- 💼 Gained valuable insights into real-world workflows, sprint planning, and frontend standards
+- 🧠 Gained exposure to professional software practices and agile methodologies

 ---